VVRPanda/ExpPoint-MAE/README.md

 ```

 ## 2. Datasets
 In this work we use ModelNen40, ScanObjectNN, ShapeNet, and CC3D.
-See DATASET.md for more details on how to download and set the datasets.
+See DATASET.md, indide the *docs* folder, for more details on how to download and set the datasets.

 *Do not forget to add the paths of the datasets in the configuration files.*